SCJ, Brewers team up: Company to recycle stadium’s used plastic cups into product bottles

 SCJ Chairman and CEO Fisk Johnson made the announcement along with Rick Schlesinger, the Brewers’ president of business operations, and Brewers pitchers Brent Suter and Corey Knebel.
 Johnson said afterward that as far as he knows, his is the first company to agree to take and recycle plastic from a U.S. professional sports venue.

-Schlesinger opened the news conference by showing a 90-second video about what Johnson and his company, Racine-based SCJ, are trying to do about the world’s plastic crisis.
+Schlesinger opened the news conference by showing a 90-second video on what Johnson and his company are doing about the world’s plastic crisis.

 Last year, Johnson said, the Brewers handled more than 1.3 million plastic cups at the stadium.